Aryetis/Obenkyobo/DevReadme.md

   <img src="DevReadme/KoboQtKit.jpg" width="807" height="528" >
 </p>

+- You'll have to update the symbolic link at `[Obenkyobo]/Src/Obenkyobo/OtherFiles/Dependencies/qt-linux-5.15-kde-kobo` to point towards `[kobo-qt-setup-scripts]/deploy/qt-linux-5.15-kde-kobo` folder.
+So we can push/rsync both our program and everything qt related at the press of a single button in QtCreator.
 - Because we're using kde's qt we also need to indicate qt5-kobo-platform-plugin to use our qt-linux-5.15-kde-kobo instead of qt-linux-5.15-kobo.
-Therefore run this in Obenkyobo's root folder `echo "CUSTOM_QTDIR = /mnt/onboard/.adds/qt-linux-5.15-kde-kobo" > Src/Libs/qt5-kobo-platform-plugin/koboplatformplugin.pri`
+Therefore run this in Obenkyobo's root folder `echo "CUSTOM_QTDIR = /mnt/onboard/.adds/qt-linux-5.15-kde-kobo" > [Obenkyobo]/Src/Libs/qt5-kobo-platform-plugin/koboplatformplugin.pri`
-- Once you've compiled Obenkyobo (and therefore qtpa too), time to run the `deploy_qt.sh QTPA_BUILD_FOLDER [KOBO_IP_DEVICE]` script with `QTPA_BUILD_FOLDER`as the folder holding libkobo.so and leave KOBO_IP_DEVICE empty as we'll ship everything using rsync/sftp directly from QtCreator.
-This should create the `/kobo-qt-setup-scripts/deploy/qt-linux-5.15-kde-kobo/` folder containing every qt binaries and libraries to be deployed on the kobo device.
-Make sure to fix the associated symbolic link `Obenkyobo/Src/Obenkyobo/OtherFiles/Dependencies/qt-linux-5.15-kde-kobo` so that it points towards `kobo-qt-setup-scripts/deploy/qt-linux-5.15-kde-kobo/` (that way packager.sh will be able to include it).

-3. And finally, let's tweak a couple of things so you can use the packager.sh to compile and ship everything with a single press on the build button (also requires you to follow `Setup QtCreator` steps)
-- Create a symbolic link to the qt binaries like so : `ln -s [Obenkyobo]/Src/Obenkyobo/OtherFiles/Dependencies/qt-linux-5.15-kde-kobo` -> `[kobo-qt-setup-scripts]/deploy/qt-linux-5.15-kde-kobo/`
-- Modify `ObenkyoboProject/Src/Obenkyobo/Obenkyobo.pro` to set what part of the project you actually want to ship over sftp :
+- Modify `ObenkyoboProject/Src/Obenkyobo/Obenkyobo.pro` to set what part of the project you actually want to ship over sftp, pick one of the following option :
 ```
 INSTALLS += target everything thumbnail # will ship everything (you probably want to do this at first then switch to the last one)
 INSTALLS += target everythingButLibs thumbnail  # ship everything but libraries/dependencies